Feb 2, 1946- Dec 26, 2021

 Lori Kammeraad - Paintings with patina edges & copper leaf resins on copper

-Martha Winenger - Detailed nature painted on rocks
+Martha Winenger - Detailed nature paintings on rocks

-Joy Lait - Flameworked glasss and wire sculptures and mobiles
+Joy Lait - Flameworked glass and wire sculptures and mobiles

 Mark Daniels - Bright, colorful & energetic paintings of regional birds and flowers